openwdl/wdl/SPEC.md

 * Default value: `0`
 * Alias: `maxRetries`

-The `max_retries` attribute specifies the maximum number of times a task should be retried in the event of failure.
+The `max_retries` attribute specifies the maximum number of times a task should be retried following a failure other than preemption.
 The execution engine must retry the task at least once and up to (but not exceeding) the specified number of attempts.

+A retry on a preemptible instance following preemption is governed by [`preemptible`](#-preemptible) and does not count against `max_retries`.
+Starting a non-preemptible attempt after exhausting the `preemptible` attempts does count as one retry.

 The execution engine may choose to define an upper bound (>= 1) on the number of retry attempts that it permits.

-A value of `0` means that the task as not retryable, and therefore any failure in the task should never result in a retry by the execution engine, and the final status of the task should remain the same.
+A value of `0` means that a failure other than preemption must not result in a retry.
+It does not prevent retries on preemptible instances following preemption, but it prevents the engine from starting a non-preemptible attempt after the `preemptible` attempts are exhausted.

 ```wdl
 task max_retries_test {